Leonhcp/calindra-desafio/README.md

 ```

-Send and await for the response.
+Send and await for the response in JSON format.

 ## Authors